Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Ride on a Inis Oirr and Cliffs of Moher Cruise, Ireland

-In addition to booking a roundtrip Doolin – Inisheer ferry, visitors can add a Cliffs of Moher Scenic Cruise to their day trip adventure.
-Travelers who book the roundtrip Doolin ferry to Aran Islands and combine it with the scenic Cliffs of Moher cruise will save a bit of money, rather than booking the boat trips separately.
+Those who book the roundtrip Doolin Ferry to Aran Islands and combine it with the scenic Cliffs of Moher cruise will save a bit of money, rather than booking the trips separately.

 Galway to Inis Oirr

-For our Inisheer day trip, we traveled from Doolin to the Aran Islands.
-However, it is also possible to take a ferry from Galway to Inis Oirr.
-The Inisheer Island ferry runs year-round (unlike the Aran Island ferry from Doolin, which operates seasonally).
+It is also possible to take a ferry from Galway to Inis Oirr.
+The Inisheer Island ferry even runs year-round.
+However, the Galway to Inisheer boats depart from Rossaveal, not Galway City.

-The one caveat, however, is that the Galway to Inisheer boats depart from Rossaveal, not Galway City.
-That said, ferry passengers can book an additional shuttle service from Galway city centre to the Rossaveal port through the ferry company.
+Passengers have the option to book the shuttle service from Galway City Centre to the Rossaveal port through the ferry company.

-Ferry Galway to Inis Oirr
+Ferry: Galway to Inis Oirr

-The Rossaveal ferry to Inis Oirr departs twice daily – but there is only one morning departure for Galway day trippers.
+The Rossaveal Ferry to Inis Oirr departs twice daily – but there is only one morning departure for Galway day trippers.
 Likewise, there is one afternoon return ferry time.

 Inis Mor to Inis Oirr

-Visitors who are spending more than one day on the Aran Islands can book one-way tickets to island hop between the three islands.
-The ferry from Inis Mor to Inis Oirr (or vice versa, on a ferry from Inis Oirr to Inis Mor) takes about 40 minutes and should be booked directly with the ferry company.
+The ferry from Inis Mor to Inis Oirr (or ferry from Inis Oirr to Inis Mor) takes about 40 minutes and should be booked directly with the company.

 Inisheer Airport